ds-gustavo-cunha/Problem-Solving-Checkpoints/README.md

 **MAIN REFERENCES**

 Here is a list of resources, books and courses, that were important to make this compilation possible.
-Note that these resources are not in order of importance; they are more or less in the order I had first contact with the given resource.
+Note that *these resources are not in order of importance*; they are more or less in the order I had first contact with the given resource.
 Besides, I may even forget some specific resources once the process of compiling all this information was non-linear, non-centralized and have evolved throughout time.

 * [Lateral Thinking: Creativity Step by Step by Edward de Bono](https://www.amazon.com.br/Lateral-Thinking-Creativity-Step-English-ebook/dp/B003V1WTLI/ref=sr_1_2?qid=1665854074&refinements=p_27%3AEdward+de+Bono&s=digital-text&sr=1-2&text=Edward+de+Bono)